bhaskareddy652/Multiple_linear_Regression/README.md

-Your task is to perform a multiple linear regression analysis to predict the price of Toyota corolla based on the given attributes.
-**Dataset Description:**
+Toyota Corolla Price Prediction: Multiple Linear Regression This repository contains code and analysis for predicting the price of Toyota Corolla cars using multiple linear regression.
+The dataset includes features such as car age, accumulated kilometers, fuel type, horsepower, and more.
+The goal is to perform exploratory data analysis (EDA), build multiple regression models, and evaluate the model's performance.

+Dataset Description
 The dataset consists of the following variables:

-Age: Age in years
+Age: Age of the car (in years)
-KM: Accumulated Kilometers on odometer
+KM: Accumulated kilometers on the odometer
-FuelType: Fuel Type (Petrol, Diesel, CNG)
+FuelType: Type of fuel used (Petrol, Diesel, CNG)
-HP: Horse Power
-Automatic: Automatic ( (Yes=1, No=0)
+HP: Horsepower of the car
+Automatic: Whether the car is automatic (1 = Yes, 0 = No)
-CC: Cylinder Volume in cubic centimeters
+CC: Cylinder volume in cubic centimeters
-Doors: Number of doors
+Doors: Number of doors in the car
-Weight: Weight in Kilograms
+Weight: Weight of the car (in kilograms)
-Quarterly_Tax:
+Quarterly_Tax: Quarterly tax amount for the car
-Price: Offer Price in EUROs
+Price: Offer price of the car (in Euros)
-**Taskes:**
-1.Perform exploratory data analysis (EDA) to gain insights into the dataset.
-Provide visualizations and summary statistics of the variables.
-Pre process the data to apply the MLR.
-2.Split the dataset into training and testing sets (e.g., 80% training, 20% testing).
-3.Build a multiple linear regression model using the training dataset.
-Interpret the coefficients of the model.
-Build minimum of 3 different models.
-4.Evaluate the performance of the model using appropriate evaluation metrics on the testing dataset.
-5.Apply Lasso and Ridge methods on the model.